-Form I-944, Declaration of Self-Sufficiency, is used by a person who is applying for a green card to show that he or she is not inadmissible based on the public charge ground.
-In other words, it is a way for the intending immigrant to demonstrate that he or she will not become reliant on the government for financial support.
+Persons applying for a green card use Form I-944, Declaration of Self-Sufficiency, to show that he or she is not inadmissible based on the public charge ground.
+In other words, it is a way for the intending immigrant to demonstrate that he or she is not likely to become reliant on the government for financial support in the future.

 The public charge rule has long been a component of the grounds of inadmissibility.
 It is defined in the Immigration and Nationality Act (INA) section 212(a)(4).
 Under the Trump administration, the U.S. government has taken a stricter interpretation of the law resulting in a new public charge rule.
 An intending immigrant is inadmissible if he or she is more likely than not any time in the future to receive one or more public benefits for more than 12 months in the aggregate within any 36-month period.